Chart Color Schemes

 Keilor East has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
+Changes in local infrastructure significantly affect an area's performance.
 AreaSearch has identified 12 projects likely to impact the area.
-Key projects include Keilor East Station - Melbourne Airport Rail, North Essendon Activity Centre Plan, Niddrie (Keilor Road) Activity Centre Structure Plan, and Hart Precinct.
-The following list details those most relevant:.
+Notable ones include Keilor East Station - Melbourne Airport Rail, North Essendon Activity Centre Plan, Niddrie (Keilor Road) Activity Centre Structure Plan, and Hart Precinct.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.